USS J. Franklin Bell: Building

 The vessel was designed to be an army transport, ordered by the USSB from New York Shipbuilding Corporation, Camden, New Jersey and laid down in 1918.
 Keystone State was launched on 15 May 1920 sponsored by the wife of the company's president, Mrs. Marvin A. Neeland.
-The ship was completed on 1 March 1921.
+The ship was delivered 28 May 1921 and completed on 1 March 1921.

 Keystone State was a turbine steamship, with eight Babcock & Wilcox header-type boilers supplying steam to four Bethlehem Steel Curtis type steam turbines.
 Her four turbines drove twin propeller shafts by single reduction gearing.
 Her engines developed 12,000 shaft horsepower and gave her a speed of 17 kn – as fast as many ocean liners of her time.

 Civilian service

+She was delivered May 28 1921.
 Pacific Mail Steamship Company operated her as a passenger and cargo ship from 28 May 1921.
 On 6 August she started her maiden voyage, which was from Seattle to the Far East.

 In 1922 she was renamed President McKinley on 9 June and transferred to Admiral Oriental Lines on 21 December.
 She was transferred to American Mail Line in 1926 and laid up in Seattle in 1938.